antonio490/linux/alternatives.md

-# Chnage from default to alternative version in python
+# Change from default to alternative version in python

 To change python version system-wide we can use update-alternatives command.
 Logged in as a root user, first list all available python alternatives: